roman-milk/roman-milk.github.io/jessicas-change-management.md

  "Whoa!
 You're blitzed for real.
 So much you're mind went blank, didn't it, Missy?"
 D-Rod shook his head.

  "If we can't film them in the house, we gotta get them out of it."
 My man started making a new plan.
 "We got a surprise for Matt anyways.
 We need to use that to distract the guys."
-Report_Story #6